jungmannlab/picasso/README.md

 A few third-party Python packages are required.
 It is recommended to install them via `conda install <package>`.
 You might need to obtain packages from third-party conda channels.
 Visit [anaconda.org](anaconda.org) to search for them.
 The following packages are required:
-`h5py matplotlib numba numpy pyqt pyyaml scikit-learn lmfit tifffile tqdm`
+`h5py matplotlib numba numpy scipy pyqt pyyaml scikit-learn lmfit tqdm`

 ## Installation